Enable and use labels for your agent

 Parameters

-• labels - A comma-separated list of label identifiers.
-You can use either label IDs (numeric) or label names (text).
+• labels - A comma-separated list of label names.

 • Example with names: labels="English,Sales,ProductA"